RiftValleySoftware/RVS_Spinner/README.md

 The "blank" segment means that no center image is specified.
 That means that the center image is determined by the selected value.
 In this case, it will be displayed in template mode, so it will be colored by the [`UIView.tintColor`](https://developer.apple.com/documentation/uikit/uiview/1622467-tintcolor) property.

 The "Earth" segment will make the center image an "original mode" image (a photo of Earth from space).
+This will also implement the "Replace Center Image" option.

 The "Globe" segment will make the center use a template mode image from the resources.